rust-lang/rust/src/doc/rustc-dev-guide/src/traits/hrtb.md

 and also in a [paper by SPJ].
 If you wish to understand higher-ranked subtyping, we recommend you read the paper).
 There are a few parts:

-1. replace bound regions in the obligation with placeholders.
+1. Replace bound regions in the obligation with placeholders.
 2. Match the impl against the [placeholder] obligation.
 3. Check for _placeholder leaks_.